-Our team

-We are a team of consultants, scientists, laboratory assistants, phlebotomist, quality manager and laboratory manager.
+Our team: We are a team of consultants, medical scientists, scientists, laboratory assistants and phlebotomist.
 Clinical advice and direction are provided by our laboratory consultants.

-Quality management

-Our quality management system ensures the services undergo continuous review and improvement.
+Quality management: Our quality management system ensures the services undergo continuous review and improvement.
 The Laboratory team is committed to acting in accordance with the requirements of ISO 15189:2022, AML-BB (articles 14 and 15 of EU Blood Directive 2002/98/EC) and Joint Commission International Hospital standards.
 We are ISO 15189-accredited for blood transfusion and haematology (FBC) and working towards full service accreditation.